 By reducing work-related mental strain and enforcing a shorter working week, this can improve employee wellness, reduce retention levels and standardize a new way of working.

 A report by the think-tank, Autonomy, on the radical approach of a shorter working week was endorsed by John McDonnell, Labour Shadow Chancellor, who commented:

 “This is a vital contribution to the growing debate around free time and reducing the working week.
-With millions saying they would like to work shorter hours, and millions of others without a job or wanting more hours, it’s essential that we consider how we address the problems in the labor market as well as preparing for the future challenges of automation.”
+With millions saying they would like to work shorter hours, and millions of others without a job or wanting more hours, it’s essential that we consider how we address the problems in the labour market as well as preparing for the future challenges of automation.”

-A shorter working week can help reduce unemployment and unlock numerous jobs for those without jobs, further cutting employment levels which were last recorded at 3.8% for the period between September and November 2019.
+A shorter working week can help reduce unemployment and unlock numerous jobs for those without jobs, further cutting employment levels, which were last recorded at 3.8% for the period between September and November 2019.
 This future proofs the UK economy by nurturing a nation of happier workers who are more satisfied having achieved an improved work-life balance through a shorter working week.

 As the challenges relating to automation loom closer, the displacement of jobs is an inevitable associated result which will force job losses due to the economic shift.
 There is clear evidence which indicates this; however, this may also pave the way to the creation of a different line of jobs.

 A McKinsey report on ‘Jobs Lost, Jobs Gained’, found that ‘between 400 million and 800 million individuals could be displaced by automation and need to find new jobs by 2030 around the world.
 Of the total displaced, 75 million to 375 million may need to switch occupational categories and learn new skills.’